Lane Kenworthy, The Good Society

-Decline in the stock of low-income housing and inflation in the cost of housing.
+Decline in the stock of low-income housing and increase in the cost of housing.
 Between 1973 and 1979, more than 90% of the nation’s housing units renting for $200 or less per month disappeared from the housing market.
 Many of these were single-room occupancy (SRO) units which had long housed the nation’s poorest individuals.
 One reason in that new government-subsidized low-income housing units decreased significantly under the Reagan and (George H.W.)
 Bush administrations.
 In Austin, Texas, to cite just one example, the median rent jumped from $150 per month in 1976 to $450 in 1985.7

 Deinstitutionalization.
 In 1955, about 550,000 patients resided in state and county mental hospitals.
 By 1980, that figure had shrunk to 140,000, a 75% drop.
 While deinstitutionalization has been widely blamed as the main cause of rising homelessness, it’s only a partial explanation.
 Nearly 90% of the decline in mental hospital residency had occurred by 1975.
 The best estimates put the share of the homeless with serious mental health problems in the 1980s and 1990s at around one-third.
 That’s not a trivial share, but neither is it an enormous one.
 Furthermore, even for individuals for whom deinstitutionalization was a precipitant of homelessness, its effect was likely modified or mediated by other factors.